 February 12-14, 2015

-Follow the link below for information on submitting paper and presentation proposals: RWSA 2015 CFP-MB2
+Follow this link for information on submitting paper and presentation proposals: RWSA 2015 CFP-MB2

 THE DAILY YONDER: The Daily Yonder, a publication of the Center for Rural Strategies, covers all things rural and is looking for contributions from younger writers and scholars.
 Interested parties should go to www.dailyyonder.com to get an idea of the length and tone of Daily Yonder articles and then contact Dale Mackey at firstname.lastname@example.org to discuss your own ideas for an article or articles.